If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 Here are the ways you can create Custom Audiences today:

-App User IDs: If you have an app that’s used via Facebook, then you can upload their user IDs to target or exclude them.
+If you have an app that’s used via Facebook, then you can upload user IDs to target or exclude them.

-Engagement Targeting: This type of targeting is relatively new.
-It helps you target different types of content ads that you’ve already published and decide on the date range.
+Target different types of content ads that you’ve already published.
+You decide on the date range.

 From here, you can choose to target the level of engagement with your specific ad type.